Enicar Sherpa Collectors Guide Part 1 (Single Crown models)

 Images by watchuseek forum user: DaBaeker

-More modern Sherpa Date models came in a variety styles including 33 jewel models and a rectangular case with the date at 6 o’clock below.
+More modern Sherpa Date models came in a variety of styles including 33 jewel models and a rectangular case with the date at 6 o’clock below.

 Modern Sherpa Date models (image credits from watchuseek forum users Merl [first image] and o.v.e [second image])

-A Sherpa Date with rectangular case and date window on 6 o'clock (Image by uhrforum user: Käfer)
+A Sherpa Date with a rectangular case and date window at 6 o’clock (Image by uhrforum user: Käfer)

 Enicar ceased offering the Date model and commenced offering the Sherpa D (Date) and Sherpa DD (Day/Date) models, and these more modern Sherpa models will not be covered in this article.

 The Steward and Stewardess models were introduced in 1960, again with a rotating bezel, but in this case the bezel is reversed and counts down in hours after setting.
 The supercompressor case was utilised.

 This model had caliber AR 1125 Rubyrotor installed (Supertest, pink gilt, 30 jewels) and was released in 1962.
-The 'Rubyrotor' name was introduced by Enicar on the same year.
+The ‘Rubyrotor’ name was introduced by Enicar in the same year.